aluate/symbioz/docs/otto_url_setup.md

 - Check that Otto service is deployed and running in Render dashboard
 - Verify network access to the URL
 - Check Render service logs for errors (Dashboard → Service → Logs tab)

+### Capabilities check shows false

+- Verify environment variables are set in Render dashboard
+- Check that tokens are valid (not expired)
+- Ensure Otto service has access to the environment variables

 ### Script can't find config file